-Canobie Lake Park's classic wooden coaster was built by the Philadelphia Toboggan Company in 1930 for Lakeview Park in Waterbury, Connecticut.
-The coaster was
+Canobie Lake Park's classic wooden coaster was built by the Philadelphia Toboggan

 Built in the late 1800's, the Antique Carousel is the oldest attraction at the Park.
 The carousel was moved to Canobie Lake Park in 1906.
 At some point during the carousel's history, a third row of horses was added making it one of the few carousels operating with an outer step.
 Originally, the carousel was steam-powered but today is one of only two carousels driven by a rubber tire and an electric motor.
 Out of the fourteen carousels permanently installed in New England, ours is one of the oldest.